Conservatives go to red states and liberals go to blue as the country grows more polarized

 “Then it was like ‘Oh, they can shut down any church and they can shut down my kids’ school?’”
 McCarter said.
 “If state-level government has that much power, you’d better be sure it reflects your values, and not someone else’s values that are forced on you.”

-The coronavirus pandemic helped push Aaron and Carrie Friesen to Idaho.
-They realized they could take their marketing firm remote from its base near Hilton Head, South Carolina.
-They’d always planned to return to the West, but California, where Aaron, now 39, was born and raised, and Washington state, Carrie’s native state, were both immediately disqualified because of their progressive politics.
+The pandemic helped push Aaron and Carrie Friesen to Idaho.
+When the pandemic hit, they realized they could take their marketing firm remote from its base near Hilton Head, South Carolina.
+They’d always planned to return to the West, but California, where Aaron, now 39, was born and raised, was disqualified because of its cost and progressive politics.

 The Friesens and their three children settled on Boise.
 They loved the big skies, the mountains rearing up behind the town, the plethora of outdoor activities.